A MIG welder is a welding machine that uses an electrode wire to create an electrical arc between the workpiece and the welding gun.

 Check for Leaks in Your Gas Hose

-If you notice your gas levels dropping rapidly after a short welding session, you’ve got a leak in your system.
-It’s a frustrating problem, especially if a leak is depleting a brand-new tank.
+If you notice your gas levels dropping rapidly after a short welding session, you leak into your system.
+It’s a frustrating problem if a leak is depleting a brand-new tank.

 Before you can make repairs, you must find the leak.
 That’s where the soapy water method comes in.
 To find the source of your leak: